MWang93/Prepare/ML.md

 InputExample Format(tsv):
 -  guid: Unique ID for the row
--  text_a: The label for the row (should be an int)
+-  text_a: Text
 -  text_b: A column of the same letter for all rows.
 BERT wants, but we don’t use
 -  labels: The text for row (will be empty for test data)

 InputFeature Requires:
--  Require: convert InputExample to InputFeature, purely numberical data
+-  Require: convert InputExample to InputFeature (purely numberical data)
 -  Steps:
     -  tokenizing embedding: tokenize the text, truncate the long sequence or pad the short sequence to the given sequence length (max 512, 128 ...)
     -  sentence embedding
     -  transformer positional embedding

 InputFeature Format:
 - input_ids: list of numberical ids for the tokenised text
 - input_mask: will be set to 1 for real tokens and 0 for the padding tokens